By Mark Gilger (StaffWritermark_g@newsitem.com)

 The county officials said there are approximately 3,000 tri-folders, thick binders and boxes containing county records from their two offices alone.
 Each binder contains 500 to 600 pages and weighs approximately 25 pounds.

-Dunkelberger said digitalizing the records is expected to cost between $700,000 and $900,000.
-He said IMR, which also has offices in Harrisburg, Philadelphia and Pittsburgh, was the low bidder for the work, which has been approved by the county commissioners.
+Northumberland County says digitalizing the records is expected to cost between $700,000 and $900,000.
+IMR Digital was awarded the work, which has been approved by the county commissioners.

 Paying for it

-The prothonotary said both offices are contributing $50,000 each from their improvement fund budgets, which include user fees for services rendered.
-“There will be no tax dollars spent on this project,” he said.
+The prothonotary said both offices are contributing $50,000 each from their improvement fund budgets, which include user fees for services rendered, and there will be no tax dollars spent on the project.

-The county’s improvement fund committee comprised of Zimmerman, Dunkelberger, Commissioner Stephen Bridy, Treasurer Kevin Gilroy and Sheriff Robert Wolfe has earmarked $100,000 for the project with money received in user fees.
+The county’s improvement fund committee has earmarked $100,000 for the project with money received in user fees.

 County officials also are seeking outside funding for the computerized records project.